thomastay/personal-blog/content/how-i-made-wordle-helper.md

 gzippedSize := b.Len()
 ```

-Since I had already written my own templater, it was pretty easy to add this in as a step after writing the template file to disk.
+Since I had already written my own templater, it was pretty easy to add this in as a step after writing the index.html to disk.

 ## 2.4 Miscellaneous build decisions